egokcen/DLAG/README.md

 ## Project wiki

-For additional information on getting started, as well as subtler usage details, see this project's wiki at https://github.com/egokcen/DLAG/wiki
+For additional information on getting started, as well as subtler usage details, see this project's wiki [here](https://github.com/egokcen/DLAG/wiki).

 ## Contact
-For questions, please contact Evren Gokcen at egokcen@cmu.edu
+For questions, please contact Evren Gokcen at egokcen@cmu.edu.

 ## Acknowledgments

-This DLAG implementation started with base code (which has been significantly changed) from the following source: https://github.com/karts25/NeuralTraj
+This DLAG implementation started with base code located [here](https://github.com/karts25/NeuralTraj).

-Code in this repo implements GPFA and TD-GPFA, which are described in the following references:
+That project contains implementations of GPFA and TD-GPFA, which are described in the following references:

 - "Gaussian-process factor analysis for low-dimensional single-trial analysis of